Locus Award

 The Locus Awards are an annual set of literary awards voted on by readers of the science fiction and fantasy magazine Locus, a monthly magazine based in Oakland, California.
 The awards are presented at an annual banquet.
-In addition to the plaques awarded to the winners, publishers of winning works are honored with certificates, which is unique in the field.

 Originally a poll of Locus subscribers only, voting is now open to anyone, but the votes of subscribers count twice as much as the votes of non-subscribers.
 The award was inaugurated in 1971, and was originally intended to provide suggestions and recommendations for the Hugo Awards.
 They have come to be considered a prestigious prize in science fiction, fantasy and horror literature.
-The Encyclopedia of Science Fiction regards the Locus Awards as sharing the reputation of the Hugo and Nebula Awards.
+The Encyclopedia of Science Fiction regards the Locus Awards as sharing the stature of the Hugo and Nebula Awards.